Skip to main content

 Liquefied natural gas (LNG)

+Icon of the Seas was one of the first of three ships to be powered by LNG, or liquefied natural gas.
 Traditional vessels are powered by diesel, while LNG-powered engines are more energy-efficient, which reduces fuel consumption and carbon emissions.

-Pricing for Icon of the Seas
+How much does Icon of the Seas cost?

 Loading Comments